hoangntc/PyDHNet/README.md

 ## Experimental replication

 ### Dataset
-Use dataset in the paper:
+You can run the demo with the DBLP dataset used in the paper, the data is in `dataset/dblp` folder.
-Use your own dataset: You need to prepare four files with the following format:
+To use your own dataset, you need to prepare
+    - One config file with json format named `data_name.json` and put in `PyDHNet/config`
+    - Four input files put under the folder `dataset` with the name  `data_name`

     1. node_types.csv: format of each row `node_id (int), node_type (int), node_type_name (str)`

-    E.g
     ```
     node_id,node_type,node_type_name
     0,0,author